+ REMEMBRANCE +

 Bill Lambert, bachelor, world traveler, bibelot collector and bon vivant

-Lois Lambert, a grand portly mother with perfect enunciation and aplomb
+Lois Lambert, a grand portly, kindly mother with perfect enunciation and aplomb

 Louise Lambert, sedate eldest daughter